 Is There a Bare Minimum of Tests I Should Ask a Breeder Have Done on their Breeding Dogs?

-Of course we think that all the tests are important but the ones we personally know are in NZ are Type B1 PRA, Factor V11 Deficiency, Myotonia Congenita and Charcot Marie Syndrome (Megaesphogus) all of these can be DNA tested for and the parents need to have a current (Yearly) clear eye certificate from a registered Veterinarian Optometrist. do ask to see these results.
+Of course we think that all the tests are important the only condition that can be passed onto humans is MAC all our dogs are tested clear or clear by parentage.
+The one conditions we personally know are in NZ are Type B1 PRA, Factor V11 Deficiency, Myotonia Congenita and Charcot Marie Tooth Syndrome (Can be part of Megaesphogus) all of these can be DNA tested for and the parents need to have a current (Yearly) clear eye certificate from a registered Veterinarian Ophthalmologist. do ask to see these results.
 A Breeder should never be offended about been asked for proof their dogs are clear.
 Do check to make sure that the tests are carried out by an independently audited company we have no independently audited companies on this side of the world so here at Schnauzinn we choose to send our DNA testing to the UK to an independently audited company

 Do your puppies come with any guarantees?